What to Know About Ally Auto Finance

-You can dispute negative items on your own, but if you want to have the best shot of getting them removed, we recommend working with a credit repair company
+It’s possible to dispute negative items on your own, but we recommend that you work with a credit repair company for the best results.

 Getting Professional Credit Repair Help

-A good, reputable credit company will do all the tedious disputes and follow-ups with the credit bureaus, collection agencies, and creditors for you.
+A reputable credit repair company will do all the tedious disputes and follow-ups with the credit bureaus, collection agencies, and creditors for you.

 If you’re struggling with bad credit, consider working with Lexington Law.
-They help you challenge (and possibly remove) inaccurate information from your credit report including collection accounts, credit inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.
+They help you challenge (and possibly remove) inaccurate information from your credit report such as collection accounts, credit inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

-They charge a low monthly fee, but it’s possible that you will save thousands of dollars on a loan by having better credit.
-There are no contracts and you can cancel at any time.
+They charge a low monthly fee, but with better credit, you can potentially save thousands of dollars on a loan.
+Furthermore, there are no contracts and you can cancel at any time.